Supplier Quality Requirements

 Supplier must provide Archer Aviation, upon request, a list of all raw materials, piece parts, components, and sub-assemblies used to produce the products.
 Traceability must be maintained throughout the manufacturing process to shipment of product to Archer Aviation.

 For updates/corrections to existing records for parts in WIP, Supplier must ensure that the individual making the change(s) is crossing out existing information, recording the updated correction, dating and signing, initialing, or stamping the correction(s) made.
-Correction of Records for all shipped items must be sent to Archer Aviation for approval.
+No erasures, covering, or "white-out" allowed.
+Correction of Records for all shipped items must be sent to Archer Aviation for review.
+Archer must be notified within 24 hours that a record correction occurred for all shipped items.

 Supplier must provide a Certificate of Conformance with each shipment, which states that the product supplied meets all drawing, specification, and/or purchase order requirements, as applicable.
-The Certificate of Conformance must reflect the part number(s) listed on Archer Aviation’s purchase order, the production lot numbers, and be signed by an authorized quality representative of the manufacturer.
+The Certificate of Conformance must reflect the part number(s) listed on Archer Aviation’s purchase order, the production lot, batch numbers, or serial numbers as required and be signed by an authorized quality representative of the manufacturer or distributor.
+In cases where Archer part numbers differ from internal supplier part numbers, both may be listed.

 Supplier must provide the sub-tier manufacturer’s Certificate of Conformance as described above in addition to its own Certificate of Conformance.
-The signed Certificate of Conformance provided with the Supplier’s shipment is acknowledgement that conformance and compliance to the drawings, these Supplier Quality Requirements and Purchase Order requirements are fully met.
+The signed Certificate of Conformance provided with the Supplier’s shipment is acknowledgement that conformance and compliance to the drawings; these Supplier Quality Requirements and Purchase Order requirements are fully met.
+Purchase orders and contractual agreements take precedence.

-Certification must attest to compliance with MIL-STD-1686 or equivalent ESD requirements and must include class of ESD, the part number, Archer Aviation’s Purchase Order number, certification date, and quantity shipped.
-ESD must be labeled as such and be properly packaged to preclude any static damage.
+Certification must attest to compliance with MIL-STD-1686, ANSI/ESD S20.20 or equivalent ESD requirements and must include class of ESD, the part number, Archer Aviation’s Purchase Order number, certification date, and quantity shipped.
+ESD must be labeled as such and be properly packaged to prevent any static damage.

-Supplier must either furnish certification identifying the material date of manufacture/cure date and special storage and handling requirements or must identify each package/container of age sensitive material with that information.
+Supplier must either furnish certification identifying the date of material manufacture and special storage and handling requirements or must identify each package/container of age sensitive material with that information.

 With each delivery of materials or products that have a limited or specified shelf life, the Supplier must furnish data that shows, as applicable: